 Legendary Bruce Lee immortalized the “Be like water” philosophy.
 It means learning to adapt to any situation, instead of fighting against it.
 And I’m one lucky man — privileged to spend time with people who can easily adapt.

 Given that we were raised in different subcultures, the team knew exactly what to discuss and how to respond and engage in a mindful yet genuine way (not mentioning our different dialects).
 Even more interesting is that they could still find time to work on their remaining tasks when the day is over — despite Internet issues.

-Did they allow new situations feel empty and worthless?
-No. Did they allow the new environment hinder what they intend to do?
-No. Their versatility has been awe-inspiring to me.
+They didn’t allow new situations to feel empty and worthless.
+They didn’t allow the new environment hinder what they intend to do.
+Their versatility has been awe-inspiring to me.